Toronto, SD Demographics

 A map of Toronto's Population by Race

-Of the 486 places in South Dakota, Toronto is the 233rd most populous.
+Toronto is ranked the 218th most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Toronto was ranked the 233rd most populous place in the 2020 Census.

 Toronto's White Population